 EXCEPTIONS TO THE MISSOURI CAR ACCIDENT STATUTE OF LIMITATIONS

 If you are bringing a wrongful death claim on behalf of a family member who died in the accident or died as a result of their injuries from the accident, you only have 3 years from the day of their death to bring a lawsuit (even if you are claiming that they died as a result of the car accident, which may have occurred on a different day) .

 If you do not file your lawsuit within the 5-year deadline provided by the Missouri statute of limitations for personal injuries, you will not be able to pursue a car accident case, although there are exceptions in rare occasions.
 In only very rare cases will a court even entertain hearing a car accident case filed after the time limit.
+The statute of limitations applies to anyone involved in the accident (including injured passengers).
 Again, this is why contacting an attorney as soon as reasonably possible is crucial if you’re even considering the possibility of filing a lawsuit.

 After evaluating the facts of your case, performing legal research, and understanding the nature of your injuries, the attorney assisting you can help you make an informed decision regarding when to file a lawsuit.
 The attorney may advise that the nature of your auto accident claim warrants filing right away, or they may find it more beneficial to try to negotiate with the negligent driver’s insurance company to reach an out-of-court settlement.